130-SanaAsif/AI-Blog-Generator/README.md

-Thsi is an AI based blog generator web app.
+This is an AI based blog generator web app.